Efficient Incremental Penetration Depth Estimation between Convex Geometries: Results

 Our method requires an initial penetration direction guess.
 For the purpose of benchmarking, we use the following method to obtain the initial guess.
 Given the ground truth penetration direction from the hand-written algorithm, we apply a rotation of $n$ degrees with respect to a random axis that is perpendicular to the ground-truth direction.
 Then, the rotated direction is used as the initial guess.

-Table.~\ref{table:table_error_1} shows the accuracy of our method under different rotation perturbation angles $n$, where $n$ ranges from $5^{\circ}$ to $45^{\circ}$.
-We report the average deviation of the estimated PD from the ground truth among 10000 independent runs.
-From Table~\ref{table:table_error_1}, both EPA and our method can accurately estimate penetration depth.
-The results from the proposed algorithm can be rather accurate despite the large initialization error.
-Moreover, all the penetration depths and directions computed by our method lead to the separation of two shapes, as explained in Equ.~\ref{equ:formulation}.
+Table.~\ref{table:table_error_1} and~\ref{table:table_error_2} shows the accuracy of our method under different rotation perturbation angles $n$, where $n$ ranges from $5^{\circ}$ to $45^{\circ}$.
+Table.~\ref{table:table_error_1} presents the distance error while Table.~\ref{table:table_error_2} shows the directional error.
+We report the average deviation of 10000 independent runs.
+Both EPA and our method can accurately estimate the penetration.
+The proposed algorithm is rather accurate despite the large initialization error.

-Table.~\ref{table:table_speed_1} summarizes the performance of our method and the EPA baseline.
+Table.~\ref{table:table_speed_1} summarizes the performance of our method.
 Our method achieves 20x-30x speed up compared to EPA.
 Moreover, the performance improvement is consistent for different shape types and deviations of initial guess direction.